What’s up fam!

 From the museum, we walked 10 minutes to the Atlantic City Beach.
 We walked the boardwalk, then stopped into the Hard Rock Hotel and Casino to escape the heat.
 The portion of the boardwalk on the opposite end was pretty lifeless.
 It was fine during the day but I wouldn’t recommend walking on that end at night.

-Our last stop of the day was Kelsey’s of Atlantic City.
 Pro Tip 1: Make a reservation as soon as you know you will be in Atlantic City.
 We tried to make a reservation the day before but there were no slots available.
 We went anyway.
 We arrived about 30 minutes before they opened and there was already a line forming outside.
-Pro Tip 2: Get in the line and be patient with the process.
-The vibe, the staff and the amazing food made standing outside in the heat for 45 minutes all worth it.
-You won’t be disappointed!

 Look at that stuffed shrimp!